GochoMugo/remindme/README.md

-# remindme #
+# remindme

-You can view this site at https://gochomugo.github.io/remindme
+See documentation site at https://gochomugo.github.io/remindme/